jdmar3/comp426/content/guide/software/mac.md

 Agree to this, even if you are on battery power.
 Let the installation complete.

+You will also find a good guide to get started with installing git [here](https://rogerdudler.github.io/git-guide/).

 ## Visual Studio Code - Programming Text Editor
 This semester, we will write all assignment code using the Visual Studio Code editor.